-RV Antifreeze Siphon Tube (Located near water pump - second compartment on driver side of coach)
+RV Antifreeze Siphon Tube (Located in the third compartment on passenger side of coach)

-• Insert into container of RV water system antifreeze
+Insert into container of RV water system antifreeze

 NOTE: Ensure that all drain valves are

 CLOSED before pumping RV antifreeze

 into the water system.

 Refer to the "Water System Drain Valve

 Locations" chart at the end of this

 section for valve locations on your

 model.